anuragjha/ticket-purchase-application/README.md

 Ticket Purchase application - Service-Oriented Architecture
 ===========================================================

-#### Final Code and Deployment Due - During interactive grading appointment scheduled during (or before) finals week.
-Details will be posted on slack.

-#### Checkpoint Due - December 5, 2018 - All students will be required to demonstrate their progress on or before the last day of class - December 5, 2018.
-Students who fail to demonstrate reasonable progress before this checkpoint will not receive credit for the Project Checkpoint criterion.

-For this project you will implement a service-oriented version of a ticket purchase application (i.e., your own EventBrite!).
+For this project we implemented a service-oriented version of a ticket purchase application (i.e., like EventBrite!).

 ### Overview